How do we increase climate resilience in ways that work for people and nature?

 FEMA and TNC share an interest in maximizing and facilitating the use of expanded mitigation dollars for nature-based strategies.

-In June of 2019, TNC California formally partnered with FEMA Region 9 to help communities to develop and advance projects that incorporate nature-based solutions and natural infrastructure to reduce hazard risk and to expand the use of FEMA Hazard Mitigation Assistance funding to support these strategies.
+In June of 2019, TNC California formally partnered with FEMA Region 9 to develop resources to help communities navigate FEMA programs and advance projects that incorporate nature-based solutions and natural infrastructure to reduce hazard risk and to expand the use of FEMA Hazard Mitigation Assistance funding to support these strategies.